-Carol Strohecker is Vice Provost for Academic Affairs at the Rhode Island School of Design (RISD).
+Carol Strohecker is Vice Provost at the Rhode Island School of Design (RISD).
 She was a founding Co-Principal Investigator of the SEAD network for Sciences, Engineering, Arts and Design, spawned in 2011 through grants from the US National Science Foundation.

 From 2006 until 2013, she was inaugural Director of the Center for Design Innovation, a multi-campus research center of the University of North Carolina system.
 Previously she was Principal Investigator of the Everyday Learning research group at Media Lab Europe, the European research partner of the MIT Media Lab.
 Prior to joining MLE, Strohecker worked in the United States at Mitsubishi Electric Research Laboratories and in the Human Interface Group of Sun Microsystems.